grinnell-cs/csc151-images/INSTRUCTOR.md

 but not a `Gemfile.lock`.
 If you have `Gemfile.lock`, remove it.

 Next, run `bundle install`.
-This should install Jekyll and other tools
+This should install Jekyll and other tools you'll need to build the site.

     bundle install

-you'll need to build the site.

 Check to see that the site is available with `tasks/serve` (see below for more details).

+Try the server.

+    tasks serve

 Check which branches are available.
 If there's already one for your course, use it.
 If there's not one for your course, create it.

-Try the server.
+Try the server again.

 Edit the various files (see below).

-Try the server.
+Try the server again.

 Primary commands
 ----------------